 Conductors

-Mrs. Greer is a violinist, composer, and conductor from Greenville, South Carolina.
-A National Board Certified Instrumental Music teacher, Mrs. Greer is the Orchestra Director of Northwest Middle School in the Greenville County School System.
-Mrs. Greer is a graduate of Boston University where she earned a Masters of Music Education Degree and the University of South Carolina where she received a Bachelor of Arts Degree in Music Education.
+Dr. Rich is a violinist, composer, and conductor from Greenville, South Carolina.
+A National Board Certified Instrumental Music teacher, she is the Orchestra Director of Northwest Middle School in the Greenville County School System.
+She is a graduate of Boston University where she earned a Masters of Music Education Degree and the University of South Carolina where she received a Bachelor of Arts Degree in Music Education.
 During her studies at USC, she performed with the University Symphony and Chamber Orchestra and was trained in string pedagogy through the nationally acclaimed String Project, a training program for rising string educators.

 Mrs. Rhoden has experience teaching a wide range of ages.
 She spent the first eight years of her teaching career as an orchestra director in Greenville County where she grew two full time string programs at Eastside and Riverside High Schools.
 In addition to teaching, Mrs. Rhoden has served as Furman’s Suzuki Institute Intern, Dean of Students for the Furman University Jazz Camp, and violinist for Mitchell Road Presbyterian.